BLUE HORIZON, BOOK 4

 “What do I need to do?”

 Sam patted his cheek.
-“Go back to your friends, my Love,” she said with warm eyes.
+“Go back to your friends,” she said with warm eyes.
 “Taro and I are just going to visit for a while.
-I will let you know if there are any developments.”
+We will let you know if there are any developments.”

 Merlin looked unconvinced, but he finally nodded.
 He stood rooted to his spot, wringing his hands together, ears back and tail down, while the women retired to a back room.
 Renny startled him with a good-natured slap on the back.